Alter do Chão, Pará: History

 Founded on March 6, 1626, by Portuguese Pedro Teixeira, it was elevated to a town by Francisco Xavier de Mendonça Furtado, governor of the State of Grão-Pará and Maranhão, during Colonial Brazil, on March 6, 1758.

 Alter do Chão, during the 17th century and 18th century, received several religious missions, led by the Jesuits of the Franciscan order.
 The cult of Our Lady of Remedies was established.
 This became the patron saint of this holy place.

 Until the 18th century, the village was inhabited mostly by indigenous communities Boraris.
 It still has traces of the natives because of the existence of several sites with many pottery shards, pipes, and polished stone axes.

 In the early 20th century, Alter do Chao was one of the transportation routes of latex extracted from rubber trees Belterra and Fordlandia.
 It was a short period of development for the town.
 In the 1950s the decay of Amazonian extraction began, and the village was hit by the economic deficit.
 From the 1990s to the present day, the district focuses on tourism to evolve economically, which has achieved good results.

 Tourism

-Tourism in Alter do Chão is more appropriate from August to December.
-When the waters subside, one can visit the freshwater beaches.
+Alter do Chão is a popular tourist destination among both locals and foreigners, primarily due to its pristine beaches and proximity to the Amazon jungle.

+During the low river season, from August to January, the region reveals extensive stretches of fine, sparkling sand beaches along the Tapajós River.

+In contrast, the flood season, from February to July, transforms the landscape with flooded forests, offering unique opportunities for wildlife observation, as animals tend to be more active and visible during this time.

+Visitors during the transition between these seasons, such as mid-January, can experience a mix of both: receding waters revealing hidden beaches, while some areas begin to flood, showcasing the dynamic beauty of the region's natural environment.